mattbellis/hmis/paper/paper.md

 ---
-title: 'hmis: A Python tool to visualize and analyze HMIS data'
+title: 'hmis: A python tool to visualize and analyze HMIS data'
 tags:
   - python
   - hmis